robin-jiangdh/robin-jiangdh.github.io/Writerside/topics/Clickhouse/kb-setup-and-maintenance/zookeeper-session-expired.md

 If you see a lot of those simultaneously - that just means you have a lot of threads talking to zookeeper simultaneously (or may be you have many replicated tables?).

-BTW: every Replicated table comes with its own cost, so you [can't scale the number of replicated tables indefinitely](#number-of-tables-system-wide-across-all-databases.).
+BTW: every Replicated table comes with its own cost, so you can't scale the number of replicated tables indefinitely

 Typically after several hundreds (sometimes thousands) of replicated tables, the clickhouse server becomes unusable: it can't do any other work, but only keeping replication housekeeping tasks.
 'ClickHouse-way' is to have a few (maybe dozens) of very huge tables instead of having thousands of tiny tables.
 (Side note: the number of not-replicated tables can be scaled much better).